thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 inserted into an account archive.
 The POP3 and local-only profiles may add only the namespaced declarations and optional metadata defined by this document.
 These additions are an implementation-specific extension, not a PDPArchive extension mechanism.

-A standalone PDPArchive export uses the same mandatory password-protected ZIP64 representation.
-Its root is the raw PDPArchive account archive.
+A standalone PDPArchive export uses the same mandatory age-encrypted ZIP64 representation.
+The ZIP64 payload root is the raw PDPArchive account archive.
 The representation is replaced or adapted if PDPArchive standardizes a container and encryption mechanism.

 A settings-only export contains an encrypted Thunderbird envelope without account archives.
 It is not itself a